Labelbox/vertex-model-training/README.md

 ```

 9) In the Labelbox Model run page, configure model training integration
-- go to your `models` function in the Google Cloud project, note the URL on the trigger tab will have something along the lines of `https://us-central1-GOOGLE_PROJECT.cloudfunctions.net/models` -- take note of the URL except for the `/models` suffix
+- Go to your `models` function in the Google Cloud project, note the URL on the trigger tab will have something along the lines of `https://us-central1-GOOGLE_PROJECT.cloudfunctions.net/models` -- take note of the URL except for the `/models` suffix
 - In your Labelbox Model, add this URL in the URL field on the `Settings` > `Model Training` section (example is `https://us-central1-GOOGLE_PROJECT.cloudfunctions.net/` in this case).
 If using Cloud Functions in this approach, no secret key is necessary.
 -  Now you can execute model training from Labelbox.
 Note that this protocol creates a Google Bucket, so if you run it again, you'll have to rename your Google Vertex Model Name and Google Cloud Storage Bucket by rerunning the `gcloud` command line for the `etl-function`.